andywiecko/plotex/README.md

 plotex test.plt -d
 ```

-Option is very useful with `-a` and `-r` flags to check the result.
+The option is very useful with `-a` and `-r` flags to check the result.

 ## LaTeX post-process <a name="postprocess"></a>